 The course will cover every aspect of the role of gender in communication from a global perspective.
 Since the course includes sex-differentiated language and conversational styles, the impact of the mass media on sex roles, the Florence locale will insure that students apply these in international interactions.
 The course will connect students’ personal experiences while connecting with contemporary social and political frameworks of the host country.
 Another outcome of the course will examine on both Italy’s and the United States’ gender issues, such as wage gap, reproduction and contraception, and equal opportunity policies in business and government.

-If enrollment is low, the following course may be offered by an adjunct instructor contracted by AIFS:
+If enrollment approaches 20 students, the following course may be offered by an adjunct instructor contracted by OIEC/AIFS:

 ART 205, History of Western Art: Medieval to Renaissance (4 credits)